fdazen/fda-documentation/accounting.md

-- Choose your gateway among the ones in the list.
-Note that they are listed in alphabetic order!
-In my example below, I am choosing Authorize.net:
+- Find your gateway among the ones in the list.

 ![Accounting_18.png]({{site.baseurl}}/images/Accounting_18.png)

-- Scroll all the way down and go to the bottom of the page: name the gateway by editing the _Payment Gateway Label_ textbox.
+- Scroll all the way down and go to the bottom of the page: type in the gateway name in the _Payment Gateway Label_ textbox.
 Enter the username and password for the gateway and click on the blue button _Add Gateway_:

 ![Accounting_19.png]({{site.baseurl}}/images/Accounting_19.png)

-{{site.data.alerts.note}} the username and password should be provided to you by your Payment Gateway company.  {{site.data.alerts.end}}
+{{site.data.alerts.note}} the username and password might not be called 'username' and 'password'.
+Each gateway has its own name for API credentials.
+We advise you to speak to your gateway;s representative if you are unable to find this information.
+If you have any questions or issues during the set up of Payment Processing, send an email to help@frontdeskanywhere.com  {{site.data.alerts.end}}